 Warhammer 40,000: Tacticus review | The Grind Darkness

 When I finally got into the Warhammer 40,000: Tacticus beta pre-launch, Snowprint Studios hadn’t yet replaced their standard intro.
-So my GRIM DARK tactics were always preceded by a cheerfully smiling snowflake accompanied by a fairy “ding!”
+So my GRIM DARK tactics were always preceded by a cheerfully smiling snowflake accompanied by a fairy-like “ding!”
 I thought that was funny.

 Tacticus is a turn-based tactics mobile game, but unlike Warhammer 40,000: Space Wolf (which I redownloaded just now), it doesn’t have a set plot.
 Instead, in mobile game fashion, the campaign consists of a few isolated sets of missions taking you to the Indomitus Crusade, Fall of Cadia, and Orctarius.
 But the story is spread real thin here, and with a variety of game modes fit for a F2P mobile title to choose from, it dilutes the focus even further.
 However, that’s nothing compared to the progression issues…